 E. H. Dixon’s 1837 painting of the Great Dust-heap at King’s Cross, Battle Bridge came to wider public attention through the 2011 Wellcome Library exhibition Dirt: the filthy reality of everyday life.

-Edward Henry Dixon painted watercolour landscapes of North London, from Holborn to Crouch End and from Somers Town to Tottenham.
-Prosaic rather than elegiac, his paintings represent an important social history at a time when landscapes were being compromised by the march of bricks and mortar - not least the trees he drew so well: among them the Gospel Oak, the Gibbet Elms and the Seven Sisters.
+Edward Henry Dixon painted watercolour landscapes of north London, from Holborn to Hampstead and from Somers Town to Tottenham.
+Prosaic rather than elegiac, his paintings, alongside those of similar artists, represent an important social history at a time when landscapes were being dramatically transformed by the march of bricks and mortar.

 We shall try to answer these questions in the talk, while enjoying his landscape paintings.

 Our speaker Peter Darley is Secretary of the Camden Railway Heritage Trust, which he founded in 2007.

 As this is our Christmas meeting, the talk will be preceded by mince pies and wine/fruit juice from 7pm.

 Admission: Free to members.
 Non-members welcome (£2 at the door)